luismaglz/interview-questions/README.md

 # Tasks

-### 1. Fetch data from IMDB API - link is provided - when AppComponent loads
+### 1. Fetch data from IMDB API - link is provided - when document loads

 ### 2. Save results from HTTP response in component state